 When things go wrong (as they certainly will) you need to be able to bounce back quickly, readjust your strategies, and keep going with a positive attitude.
 This requires resilience.

 Luckily, resilience is like a muscle: anyone can build it.
 You can add exercises into your day that will improve your resilience, making you a much stronger project manager.

 The role of project manager is a demanding one.
 It requires all the skills of running a successful business, with the perspective and flexibility to adapt to different team dynamics and project requirements as they come.
 Despite the variability of the job, project managers need to create consistency, predictability, repeatability for their teams – and for themselves, so they don’t get bogged down in the details.

 Professional services automation tools like VOGSY can help project managers stay on top of details like resource management, team collaboration, timesheets, and finances.
 Automating as much of the project management work as possible allows the project manager to spend their energy where it counts: on the interpersonal and leadership skills so highly demanded of the role.

 The qualities of a humble, resilient project manager are calm and reasoned decision making; adaptability; and the ability to navigate the politics of everyone involved.
 It’s a tall order, but if you can do this successfully, your “business within a business” will thrive.

-Learn how VOGSY, the only PSA solution for Google G Suite, can support project managers.
+Learn how VOGSY, the only PSA solution for Google Workspace, can support project managers.